nicanor-korir/Keypoint-Detection-using-YOLO-and-ROS-in-Gazebo/README.md

 **What works:** Gazebo visualization, camera/sensor data, YOLOv8 pose estimation, RViz **What doesn't work:** Robot joint control via ros2_control (controller_manager)

-This limitation does not affect the pose estimation functionality - you have everything needed for the YOLOv8 project!
+This limitation does not affect the keypoint detection

 ### 1. Launching the Simulation